 5. Check Travel Details

-I stuffed up planning my last trip.
+I stuffed up planning my last trip to Italy.

 It is not a straightforward journey from Australia, so I have found myself continually checking dates and times for flights, stopovers and numerous train journeys.